NATO chief believes Syrian government near collapse

 Syria on Thursday denied that it had used Scud missiles in its fight against what it calls "terrorist groups", a Foreign Ministry statement posted on state news agency SANA said.

-Rasmussen urged the Syrian government to "stop violence, to realise what is the actual situation and initiate a process that leads to the accommodation of the legitimate aspirations of the Syrian people".
+Rasmussen urged the Syrian government to "stop violence, to realize what is the actual situation and initiate a process that leads to the accommodation of the legitimate aspirations of the Syrian people".

 NATO agreed last week to send Patriot missiles to Turkey to protect it against the threat of missiles from Syria.
 Rutte, whose country is one of three planning to send Patriots to Turkey, said he expected the missiles to be operational by the end of January.